 With the strength of organizations such as American Youth Football and Pop Warner Football, the demand for football officials has never been greater.
 Area youth football organizations can provide information about obtaining work for officials.

-An excellent resource for high school football rules can be found here: 2015 NFHS Football Rules Book
+An excellent resource for high school football rules can be found here: 2015 NFHS High School Football: Rules By Topic

 Football Referee Equipment and Uniform